egaznep/toy_vae_example/README.md

     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
+    │   ├── config         <- Scripts to interact with config files │   │
     │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py